“An intimate, classy little hotel near the Musée d'Orsay, decorated with flair and finesse”

 - Staff are friendly, helpful and happy to assist with restaurant bookings, travel recommendations and show tickets

-- You're in a great neighbourhood - you can walk almost everywhere (the Musée d'Orsay, the Louvre, Les Invalides) and pass mouth-watering shops en route (Armani, Dior, Cartier, Vuitton)
+- You're in a great neighbourhood - you can walk almost everywhere (the Musée d'Orsay, the Louvre, Les Invalides) and pass glitzy shops en route (Armani, Dior, Cartier, Vuitton)

 - Serge Gainsbourg, the iconic French singer-songwriter, lived on the rue de Verneuil until his death in 1991.
 His house remains untouched but for the fan graffiti that covers the exterior walls